 - Cost of lowest tag count roughly $4500

 I hope you’ve found this article about my thoughts on how to datalog data from the ControlLogix and CompactLogix helpful.
-If you have a question or would like to offer your own data logging option please use the “Leave a reply” form below to comment on this article.
+If you have a question or would like to offer your own data logging option please click on the “post a comment or question” link below to comment on this article.